Which picture won the world’s largest Instagram photography awards?

 For the glitzy awards ceremony in London on 3 October, we printed each of the winning photos onto a large Canvas (80 x 80 cm) and they looked amazing.
-It’s easy to recreate with a Insta shot you’re particularly proud of.
-And you get your likes in your living room.
+It’s easy to recreate with an Insta shot you’re particularly proud of.
+And you get your likes framed in the living room.

 Meet the judges

 - Eamonn McCabe, multi-award winning former picture editor of the Guardian

 - Farrah Storr, Editor in Chief at Cosmopolitan

 - Paul Postle, Photography lecturer with 30 years of industry experience

 - Steffi Daydreamer, social media content creator and photographer

 - Nige @Levanterman, celebrated architectural and time-lapse photographer